New York Times Bestseller Mike Michalowicz, talks to YBKBS about how to ‘Fix’ your small business easily. A must read for small business owners.

 MF: So let’s go back to the beginning.What made you start out on your own?
 You’re working with top PR firms, top brands, top businesses and yet you almost turned your back on them to come and work with us… the small independent businesses…almost the grafters by comparison.
 So what made you do it?

 LW: It’s a few different reasons, I think..why not?
 I definitely was watching my boss get rich.
-Getting bigger and he was kind of like a mini ‘Devil Wears Prada’ sort of Tazmanian Devil, whirling through the office and he’s like Nessa Porter Bagby come in and I just thought I kind of work my ass off just to make you…you richer.
+Getting bigger and he was kind of like a mini ‘Devil Wears Prada’ sort of Tazmanian Devil, whirling through the office and I just thought I kind of work my ass off just to make you… richer.

-So definitely a bit of that…but it was definitely I was getting to that point where a lot of my friends were suddenly running businesses, or had a pop-up, or opening a restaurant.
-And there was a point where there’s a road in East London in Hackney where I had different friends doing different things on that one street and they’d all come and talk to me about what they needed for PR and what they were being charged for PR agencies.
+So definitely a bit of that…but I was getting to that point where a lot of my friends were suddenly running businesses, or had a pop-up, or opening a restaurant.
+And there was a point where there’s a road in East London in Hackney, where I had different friends doing different things on that one street and they’d all come and talk to me about what they needed for PR and what they were being charged for by PR agencies.

-We’re basically saying you need to pay us two to three grand a month minimum and they’re budget is about a hundred and fifty quid and when you’re starting out you don’t have a lot and a lot of people don’t even know what PR is let alone be spanked for three grand a month on it.
-And I just think that old PR agency model doesn’t (work for small business)… there are definitely perks to it and it definitely works for a big corporate brand, or your big global brand with a big budget and you need creative brain juice and you need men on the ground, women on the ground…but for the small business owners, I think there’s so much you can do yourself and it’s actually just demystifying that process.
+They were basically saying you need to pay us two to three grand a month minimum and their budget is about a hundred and fifty quid and when you’re starting out you don’t have a lot, and a lot of people don’t even know what PR is, let alone be spanked for three grand a month on it.
+And I just think that an old PR agency model doesn’t (work for small business)…there are definitely perks to it and it definitely works for a big corporate brand, or your big global brand with a big budget and you need creative brain juice and you need men on the ground, women on the ground…but for the small business owners, I think there’s so much you can do yourself and it’s actually just demystifying that process.

 MF : Okay, so let’s break it down because some people get really confused with this, so we’ll get, we’ll do what it is and what It isn’t.
 So, what is PR essentially?